 Driving a vehicle without a license is not only unlawful but has also been reported to increase the risk of car crash injury compared to those holding a driving license.
-In fact, according to a 2012 report by National Highway Traffic Safety Administration (NHTSA), 26 percent of the drivers involved in fatal car crashes in Texas are unlicensed.
+In fact, according to a 2012 report by the National Highway Traffic Safety Administration (NHTSA), 26 percent of the drivers involved in fatal car crashes in Texas are unlicensed.

 While driving without a license is against Texas law, this does not mean that an unlicensed driver is always at fault when they’re involved in a car accident.
 Only if they are found liable for the accident will they be held responsible for paying any damages.

 Most unlicensed drivers are uninsured, which can make the process of recovering damages complicated and confusing for you.
-That’s why it’s important that you seek help from a well-known DFW personal injury law firm like Thompson Law, so you can receive the compensation you deserve for your injuries and damages.
+That’s why it’s important that you seek help from a well-known Texas personal injury law firm like Thompson Law, so you can receive the compensation you deserve for your injuries and damages.

 Most of the people who choose to drive without licenses fall into one of the following categories:

 According to Texas law, the status of your driver’s license doesn’t affect the determination of fault when you’re involved in a car accident.
 As such, car accidents involving an unlicensed driver will be handled just like any other accident.
 This means that if you are at-fault in the accident, you will be held responsible for paying all damages even if the other driver is unlicensed.

 Similarly, if the unlicensed driver was at fault, they’ll be required to cover the cost of personal injuries and physical damages plus face a penalty for driving without a license.
 In such a case, however, you need to know whether the car the unlicensed driver was driving is insured before you file a claim.